leegoonz/usd-deps/README.md

 ## Usage

-`usd-deps` uses [git lfs](https://git-lfs.github.com) to include binary copies of the packages it builds.
-Before building the USD dependencies, install `git lfs` and then, in your clone of this repository, run `git lfs pull`.
+`usd-deps` uses [git lfs](https://git-lfs.github.com) to include copies of the binary packages it builds; you will need to install it if you haven't already.
+Then, in your clone of this repository, run `git lfs pull` to download the binary packages.

 To build the USD dependencies, run: